WealthInnovationsCA/WealthInnovationsCA-Hugo/content/solutions/rrsp.md

 taxes?

-Every year the CRA allows you to contribute to your RRSP 60 days past the end of the year and still have it count towards your RRSP contribution for the previous tax year.
+Every year the CRA allows you to contribute to your RRSP 60 days past the end of the year and still have it counts towards your RRSP contribution for the previous tax year.

-This year you have until March 1st, 2023.
+This year you have until March 1st, 2025.

-Wealth Innovations offers holistic financial advice with investment strategies tailored to your unique life and business.
+**Wealth Innovations Inc** offers holistic financial advice with investment strategies tailored to your unique life and business.

 We have coached multiple clients to use an RRSP contribution to pay significantly less income tax or